Hamilcare/TarponSimulator2017/README.md

    * On Windows, just double click on `TarponSimulator2017.exe`
    * On Linux and macOS, run `mono TarponSimulator2017.exe`

-*I don't know yet why SDL2-devel is also required on Fedora*
+*I don't know yet why SDL2-devel is required on Fedora*

 ## Hack it!